Masturbate Your Mild COVID-19 Symptoms Away

 With no clear end to the pandemic in sight, positive cases continue to rise as the virus spreads around the world.
 Millions of COVID-19 vaccines have been distributed in the United States alone, while experts continue to stress the importance of quarantining when infected or at risk of infection.
 As the pandemic continues, scientists race to learn more about the virus and its human hosts.
 Luckily, many people are able to recover quickly from the comfort of their home.

-"Although COVID can result in serious illness, many people only experience mild symptoms, and its worst 'side effect' is isolation in quarantine," said Karyn Eilber, M.D., a Beverly Hills-based board-certified urologist, professor of urology and OB/GYN, and sexual wellness expert.
+"Although COVID can result in serious illness, many people only experience mild symptoms, and its worst 'side effect' is isolation in quarantine," said Karyn Eilber, M.D., a Beverly Hills, California-based board-certified urologist, professor of urology and OB/GYN, and sexual wellness expert.
 "This isolation can result in feelings of depression and anxiety, so to counter these feelings, many people turned to what was readily available to improve their mood—sexual activity."

 Helps boost your mood

-It's no secret that self-pleasure can be fun, but there's actual science to support it as a mood-boosting activity.
+It's no secret that masturbation can be fun, but there's actual science to support it as a mood-boosting activity.
 As Puopolo mentioned, having an orgasm causes the body to release several "happy" hormones, including dopamine and norepinephrine, according to a 2016 study in Socioaffective Neuroscience & Psychology.
 Dopamine is responsible for feelings of pleasure and happiness, and its release can instantly put you in a better headspace.
 Norepinephrine, a neurotransmitter, is also linked to changes in mood—with increased levels leading to feelings of euphoria.